Hydrogen Field Course: from Source To Storage

 Visit a salt mine inside a squeezed diapir beneath the centre of Loulé City in Algarve;

-Pure white coarse-grained halite shear zones rich in CO2 with elliptical blow-out hole in roof of the mine gallery caused by overpressured gas at Loulé mine.
+Pure white coarse-grained halite shear zones rich in CO2 with elliptical blow-out hole in roof of the mine gallery caused by overpressured gas at Loulé mine (Portugal).

 Course Characteristics